 Get a great training plan.

 This is crucial.

 How much easier to get where you want to go with a tool that will get you there quicker and with less stress.

 A half marathon training schedule tells you where you are going.
 In addition, shows you how to get there.
 Lastly, will ensure you are achieving the success you deserve.

 We all want success right?
 So, having an action plan can help hold you accountable and add motivation to an already demanding sport.

 If you can't have fun in this distance or any other distance for that matter, you are missing out.

-I have failed at this in the past.
-Fortunately, I started running my best races when I simply let go of stress.
+I started running my best races when I simply let go of stress.